SeanRossouw/Getting-and-Cleaning-data-Project-1/README.md

 5: Tidies and prints this summarised table as a text file

 The end result is shown as "UCI HAR mean and std tidy.txt"

+Files:
+run_analysis.R - script that performs the analysis and outputs the tidy summary file UCI HAR mean and std tidy.txt - the output tidy dataset readme.txt - a basic readme file explaining the solution process codebook.txt - a document explaining the variables and identifiers used in the tidy dataset